Sietse-van-Meer/Clue/README.md

-# Clue From Scratch 🕵️
+Clue From Scratch 🕵️

-A Python learning project in which I build **Clue (Cluedo) from scratch**, one exercise at a time.
+A Python learning project in which I build Clue (Cluedo) from scratch, one exercise at a time.

 The goal is to understand the code well enough to explain and modify it myself.

-## Approach
+Approach

 For each exercise:

-1. I solve the problem myself.
+I solve the problem myself.

-2. I document my reasoning and attempts.
+I document my reasoning and attempts.

-3. AI reviews the finished code afterwards.
+AI reviews the finished code afterwards.

-4. Each exercise is saved separately to show the progression of the project.
+Each exercise is saved separately to show the progression of the project.

-## Progress
+Progress

-### Exercise 01 — Card system ✅
+Exercise 01 — Card system ✅

 Created the three Clue card categories and combined them into one list.

-Practiced:

-- Lists
-- Variables
-- Combining lists
-- `len()`
-- f-strings

-File: `01_card_system.py`
+Practiced: lists, variables, combining lists, len(), f-strings.

-### Exercise 02 — Secret envelope ✅
+Exercise 02 — Secret envelope ✅

 Randomly selected one suspect, one weapon, and one room and stored them in a dictionary.

-Practiced:

-- `random.choice()`
-- Lists, tuples, and dictionaries
-- Dictionary keys and values
-- Choosing a suitable data structure

-File: `02_secret_envelope.py`

-## Next
+Practiced: random.choice(), lists, tuples, dictionaries, dictionary keys and values.

-### Exercise 03 — Remove envelope cards from the deck
+Exercise 03 — Remove envelope cards ✅

-Create the deck that remains after the three secret envelope cards are excluded.
+Created the playable deck by excluding the three cards in the secret envelope.

-Starting point:

-- 21 total cards
-- 3 envelope cards
-- 18 cards available for dealing
+Practiced: list comprehensions, membership checks, dictionary .values().

+Exercise 04 — Shuffle the deck ✅

+Randomized the order of the remaining cards while preserving the deck contents.

+Practiced: random.shuffle(), random.sample(), list validation.

+Exercise 05 — Deal cards ✅

+Dealt cards to three players in turn and explored both modulo-based and nested-loop solutions.

+Practiced: enumerate(), modulo %, if/elif/else, while loops, nested loops, .append().

+Exercise 06 — Generalize players and hands ✅

+Replaced hardcoded player hands with a dictionary and made the dealing logic work for 3–6 players.

+Practiced: dictionaries, dynamic data structures, nested loops, random.randint(), reducing hardcoding, validation checks.

-Next topics:
+Next

-- Copying lists
-- Removing or excluding items
-- `in` / `not in`
-- Loops
+Exercise 07 — Suggestions

+Build the first Clue suggestion mechanic using:

+one suspect

+one weapon

+one room

+a player making the suggestion

+This will be the first step toward checking whether another player can disprove a suggestion.

-## Long-term goal
+Long-term goal

 Gradually build toward:

-- Dealing cards
-- Suggestions and disproving
+Suggestions and disproving

-- Knowledge tracking
+Knowledge tracking

-- Deduction rules
+Deduction rules

-- CPU strategies
+CPU strategies

-- Simulations
+Simulations

-- Testing and refactoring
+Testing and refactoring